amazon-science/instruct-video-to-video/README.md

 * [Create Synthetic Video Dataset](#create-synthetic-video-dataset)

 ## Updates
 * 2024/02/13: The official synthetic data and model will not be released due to Amazon policy, but we provide a third party reproduction of the synthetic data and model weights.
-Please refer to the (repo)[https://github.com/cplusx/INSV2V-3rd-pty-reprod]
+Please refer to this [github repo](https://github.com/cplusx/INSV2V-3rd-pty-reprod)
 * 2023/11/29: We have updated paper with more comparison to recent baseline methods and updated the [comparison video](#visual-comparison-to-other-methods).
 Gradio demo code is uploaded.

 ## Installation